 With the popularity of streaming movies at home, film festivals remain a key place for people to get together and experience stories that speak to them.
 For many years, film festivals like Fairy Tales, Calgary’s Queer Film Festival have brought communities together by hosting inclusive programming across the 2SLGBTQ+ spectrum.

-Founded in 1999, Fairy Tales is the creation of the Calgary Queer Arts Society, and is now the longest running LGBT+ film festival in Alberta.
-Through the years, Fairy Tales has hosted 35,000 moviegoers and over 850 films.
+Founded in 1999, Fairy Tales is the creation of the Calgary Queer Arts Society and is now the longest-running 2SLGBTQ+ film festival in Alberta.
+Through the years, Fairy Tales has hosted more than 41,000 moviegoers and over 930 films.

-Through a variety of initiatives, the festival organizers foster conversations around social justice, diversity, inclusion, and activism, Fairy Tales also hosts panels, Q&As, talkbacks with directors, workshops, and social events.
-In this way the festival organisers hope to spark important conversations about how to expand rights and improve treatment and inclusion in Alberta and beyond.
+Through a variety of initiatives, the festival organizers foster conversations around social justice, diversity, inclusion and activism, with the hope of finding ways to expand rights and improve treatment and inclusion in Alberta and beyond.

-“As for the works — mind blowing,” says Lang of this and other LGBT+ film festivals RBC sponsors from coast to coast.
+“As for the works – fascinating,” says Lavigne of this and other 2SLGBTQ+ film festivals RBC sponsors from coast to coast.
 “It’s the utmost pleasure to view the films, hear the unique stories and get a different perspective on identity and intersectionality.”

 Find out more about how RBC supports the Arts.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.